mathieu-benoit/DevOpsOnAzureLab/docs/Lab 3 - Continuous Delivery/README.md

 ![Delivery - Overview](./imgs/Delivery-Overview.PNG)

 The goal of this lab is to ...
-You will go through 4 main sections in this lab:

-- Create a Release definition
-- Deploy the infrastructure and the app
-- Run the UITests
-- Commit a fix in the UITests to trigger the pipeline: CI --> CD

 Best practices highlighted: